Loading...

 • Waiting too long: admissions timelines can be tighter than expected.

-The ideal school is typically the one that aligns with your family’s actual routine: proximity, support, and everyday comfort for your child — not the school with the slickest advertising.
+The ideal school typically is the one that aligns with your family’s actual daily rhythm: its location, the support it offers, and everyday ease for your child—not the one boasting the slickest advertising.